{{flagHref}}

 Description

-Oxygen is a necessary element in the Earth's atmosphere.
-It supports biological processes and is used in various industrial applications.
-The gas is commonly employed in medicine, manufacturing and chemical processing.
+Oxygen is a vital element in the Earth’s atmosphere, crucial for life processes and various industrial applications.
+It is widely used in medicine, manufacturing, and chemical processes.

 Introduction to the Element

 Oxygen is a chemical element with the symbol O and atomic number 8.
-It belongs to the chalcogens group in the periodic table and is indispensable for the respiration of most living organisms.
-It constitutes approximately 21% of the Earth's atmosphere and is involved in numerous biological and chemical processes.
+It is a member of the chalcogen group on the periodic table and is essential for respiration in most living organisms.
+It constitutes around 21% of the Earth's atmosphere and is involved in numerous biological and chemical processes.

-It was discovered in the late 18th century by the scientists Carl Wilhelm Scheele and Joseph Priestley.
+It was discovered in the late 18th century by scientists Carl Wilhelm Scheele and Joseph Priestley.
 Oxygen is highly reactive and forms compounds with most elements.
-It is an important component of water (H2O) and many minerals, and is utilised in various industries for processes such as combustion, sterilisation and steel production.
+It is a key component of water (H2O) and many minerals and is used in various industries for processes such as combustion, sterilisation, and steel production.

-Oxygen is a colourless, odourless and tasteless gas that is required for combustion and respiration.
+Oxygen is a colourless, odourless, and tasteless gas that is essential for combustion and respiration.
 It readily forms compounds, including oxides, with a wide range of elements.
-Some important chemical properties are:
+Some key chemical properties include:

-• Reactivity: Oxygen reacts with many metals to form oxides, for example iron oxide (rust).
+• Reactivity: Oxygen reacts with many metals to form oxides, such as iron oxide (rust).

-• Oxidising Agent: It functions as an oxidising agent and is involved in processes such as combustion and respiration.
+• Oxidising Agent: It is a powerful oxidising agent and is involved in processes such as combustion and respiration.

-• Ozone Formation: In the upper atmosphere, oxygen forms ozone (O3), thereby protecting the Earth from harmful ultraviolet radiation.
+• Ozone Formation: In the upper atmosphere, oxygen can form ozone (O3), which plays a critical role in protecting Earth from harmful ultraviolet radiation.

-• Acidic Oxides: Oxygen can form acidic oxides such as sulphur dioxide (SO2) and carbon dioxide (CO2), which dissolve in water to produce acids.
+• Acidic Oxides: Oxygen can form acidic oxides, such as sulphur dioxide (SO2) and carbon dioxide (CO2), which can dissolve in water to form acids.

 Property